 The Children's Hearing Services Working Group (CHSWG)

-This is a group of representatives made up of different professionals (such as audiologists, hearing screeners, teachers of the deaf, speech and language therapists) working in Hertfordshire with deaf and hearing-impaired children.
+This is a group of representatives made up of different professionals (such as audiologists, hearing screeners, teachers of the deaf, speech and language therapists) working in Hertfordshire with deaf and hearing-impaired children (children with a hearing loss).

 Parents and families are represented by Parent Reps and the Phoenix Group for Deaf Children, representing the voluntary sector ( www.phoenixgroup.org.uk ).
 A representative from the NDCS - National Deaf Children's Society also attends who provides a national overview.